-^{}Prelabs will typically be available on Fridays prior to the lab topic it relates.
-Prelabs will be open for 1 full week and will be due on Sundays at 11:59pm.
-It is to your advantage to complete them prior to working on the lab activities.
+Prelabs will typically be available on Fridays prior to the lab topic it relates.
+Prelabs will be due on at the beginning of your lab day/time (i.e. 10:20am on day of lab).

-- Commit lab reports in Kuracloud Lt AND submit pdf into D2L Assignment folder Labs must be completed the Sunday the same week as the lab activity assigned.
-All submissions will have a unique due date but all will be Sundays at 11:59pm. - Post Lab Modules will be available on Fridays and also will have due dates of Sundays at 11:59pm. - Assignment must be Uploaded into designated D2L Assignment folder by date stated above.
+Commit lab reports in Kuracloud Lt AND submit pdf into D2L Assignment folder Labs must be completed the Sunday the same week as the lab activity assigned.
+All submissions will have a unique due date but all will be Sundays at 11:59pm.

+Post Lab Modules will be available on Fridays and also will have due on Sundays at 11:59pm of the corresponding lab week.

+Assignment must be Uploaded into designated D2L Assignment folder by date stated above.